Design 4 min read

 I covered most of the basics here, but if you want to get more in-depth, make sure to check out Apple’s Human Interface Guidelines for iPhone X. There you’ll find a ton of extra information that might help you as you’re designing or updating your app.

-Stay tuned for the second part of this series where I’ll walk you through the process of designing websites for Safari and the new iPhone X.
+Stay tuned for the second part of this design series where I’ll walk you through the process of designing websites for Safari and the new iPhone X.